 YouTube Music vs Spotify: Pricing and plans

-We’ve already talked about the free plans and their limitations in the first section of this post, so now let’s take a closer look at the premium plans the two services offer.
-Spotify and YouTube Music have the exact same plans and prices in the US.
-A monthly subscription will set you back $10.99 per month, while a two-user plan, called Duo, will cost $14.99 per month.
+We’ve already talked about the free plans and their limitations in the first section of this post, so now, let’s take a closer look at the premium plans the two services offer.
+Spotify and YouTube Music have very similar prices in the US.

+Spotify’s individual monthly subscription will set you back $10.99 per month, while a two-user plan, called Duo, will cost $14.99 per month.
 The price is lowered to $5.99 if you’re a student.
-You can also get a family plan that supports up to six accounts for $14.99.
+You can also get a family plan that supports up to six accounts for $16.99.

-However, Google also offers a YouTube Premium subscription that will appeal to those who love watching YouTube videos.
-The subscription costs just $2 more per month — $11.99 — and includes YouTube Music and an ad-free YouTube experience.
+However, Google also offers a YouTube Premium subscription that appeals to those who love watching YouTube videos.
+The subscription costs more per month and includes YouTube Music and YouTube Premium.
+YouTube Premium gets rid of ads.
 You can also download YouTube videos and take advantage of background play, which means that a video’s audio won’t stop playing if you close the app or turn off your phone screen.
 These YouTube features could be a huge reason to go with Google’s services instead.
 I know they are for me.

 Spotify offers a lot more features than its rival.

-Spotify also has a bunch of other extra features you won’t find on its competitor.
-There’s a sleep timer available that will stop playing music after a specified amount of time.
-Then there’s the crossfade feature that lets you create a seamless transition between songs, and gapless mode that tries to eliminate the pause after one song ends and a new one starts.
+Spotify has many other extra features you won’t find on YouTube Music.
+There’s the crossfade feature that lets you create a seamless transition between songs and gapless mode that tries to eliminate the pause after one song ends and a new one starts.
 There’s even a native Windows app available, which you don’t get with YouTube Music.

 And the winner is…

-If you don’t want to spend money and are satisfied with a free plan.
+YouTube Music is better if you don’t want to spend money and are satisfied with a free plan.
 Especially if you’re using it on a computer.
-You can play any song you like and skip as many times you want.
-But if you want to browse the web on your mobile device while listening to music or turn off the display to save battery life, Spotify is a better option.
+You can play any song you like and skip as many times as you want.
+If you wish to browse the web on your mobile device while listening to music or turn off the display to save battery life, Spotify is a better option.
 As already mentioned, there’s no winner when it comes to the free plan, so you’ll have to base your decision on the limitations you can more easily live with.